konabuta/fta-azure-machine-learning/mlops-JPN/mlops-blog-draft.md

 Here is a list of Azure Machine Learning assets you should know before reading this blog.

-- Datastores & Datasets
+- Data (Datastores & Datasets)
-- Experiments and Runs
+- Job (Experiments and Runs)
 - Models
 - Environments
+- Component
+- Pipelines
 - Endpoints

-- Pipelines
+For more details, please check out [How Azure Machine Learning works: resources and assets (v2)](https://docs.microsoft.com/en-us/azure/machine-learning/concept-azure-machine-learning-v2?tabs=cli).
 <br/>

 ## Maturity Model with Azure Machine Learning